Belgian government in exile: Return to Belgium

 Allied troops entered Belgium on 2 September 1944.
 On 3 September, the Guards Armoured Division liberated the capital, Brussels.
 The government in exile returned to Brussels on 8 September 1944.
 "Operation Gutt", a plan devised by Camille Gutt to avoid rampant inflation in liberated Belgium by limiting the money supply, was put into action with great success.

 On 26 September, Pierlot formed a new government of national unity (Pierlot V) in Brussels.
 The new government included many of the ministers (including all of the "four") from London, but for the first time also included the Communists.
 In December 1944, a new triparate government was formed, with Pierlot still as Prime Minister.
-In 1945, having been Prime Minister since 1939, Pierlot was finally replaced by the Socialist, Achille Van Acker.
+In February 1945, having been Prime Minister since 1939, Pierlot was finally replaced by the Socialist, Achille Van Acker.

 The government in exile was one of the last governments in which the traditional parties which had dominated Belgium since its creation were still present.
 In 1945, the POB-BWP changed its name to the Belgian Socialist Party (PSB-BSP) and the Catholic Party became the Christian Social Party (PSC-CVP).